-- Attendance Students attend Home Room or assigned intervention. - All teachers and staff strive to make positive connections with students. - All teachers and staff use coaching cards, success time referrals, and panther pride recognition cards to teach and reteach SUCCESS Values and expectations. - SUCCESS Time used to re-teach and recommit students to SUCCESS Values and personal success.
+- Attendance Ensure students are attending Home Room or assigned intervention. - Review student's Panther Planner goals/responses and offer support and encouragement. - All teachers and staff strive to make positive connections with students. - All teachers and staff use coaching cards, success time referrals, and panther pride recognition cards to teach and reteach SUCCESS Values and expectations. - SUCCESS Time used to re-teach and recommit students to School Values and personal success.

-SUCCESS PROGRAM - STUDENT BEHAVIOR MANAGEMENT CONTINUUM -
+PANTHER PRIDE SUCCESS PROGRAM - STUDENT BEHAVIOR MANAGEMENT CONTINUUM -